Meningitis

 This clinical picture gets confused with the diagnosis of meningococcal disease.
 Meningococcus (gram negative diplococcus, very distinctive under the microscope) commonly causes meningitis but tends to cause a relatively mild disease with good outcome.
-It can also cause sepsis that is rapid onset and often fatal, meningitis is rarely a feature of this disease (indeed, having meningitis at the same time is a good prognostic feature).
+It can also cause sepsis that is rapid onset and often fatal – meningitis is rarely a feature of this disease (indeed, having meningitis at the same time is a good prognostic feature).

-Diagnosis is by lumbar puncture.
-Bugs often seen under microscope, which will usually give organism too, else rapid antigen tests available.
+Bugs often seen under microscope, which will usually give organism too.
+Do rapid antigen tests too.
 White cells will be high (often in thousands if bacterial), protein high (can be over 2 if bacterial).
+Normal values higher in babies under 3 months.
 Neutrophil predominance suggests bacterial but this is not v reliable esp in babies.
 Low glucose v suggestive of bacterial.
+Presence of blood may indicate alternative diagnosis, or else indicates blood contamination, which should be taken into account [not detailed further, however]

 Can be complicated by raised intracranial pressure and seizures.